kubernetes/enhancements/keps/sig-node/compute-device-assignment.md

 - 2018-11-15: Implementation and e2e test merged before 1.13 release: kubernetes/kubernetes#70508
 - 2019-04-30: Demo of production GPU monitoring by NVIDIA
 - 2019-04-30: Agreement in sig-node to move feature to beta in 1.15
+- 2020-07-06: Add Topology and cpus into PodResources interface